Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Discussion and Limitations

 \section{Discussion and Limitations}

-While our framework provides sound guarantees of authenticity, black-box deployability, and provable false-positive control, several limitations and broader considerations remain.
-We outline them here to clarify the scope of our contribution and to guide future research.
+While our framework provides sound guarantees of authenticity, black-box deployability, and provable false-positive control, several limitations and broader considerations remain, which could be considered future work.

-\textbf{Robustness.} The method is robust to \emph{passive} data reuse that preserve invisible code points (lossless copy–paste; simple text-to-HTML conversions), but are brittle to aggressive normalization or sanitization (normalization pipelines, filters),\footnote{Note that while a systematic study is left for future work, simple tests using both ChatGPT API and web interface show that invisible characters contained in the inputs lead to outputs also containing invisible characters, e.g., a prompt such as ``repeat the following text: Hello U+200BU+200C, worldU+200D!U+200B'' (where grey characters represents unicodes which are present, but not visible nor displayed) yields a response such as ``Hello U+200CU+200D, worldU+200D!'' with ChatGPT.} lossy extraction (PDF-to-text, optical character recognition/OCR) and to \emph{active} adversaries (filtering of zero-widths, paraphrasing).
-This vulnerability is shared with prior text-watermarking schemes used for provenance and copyright protection (see e.g.,\cite{du2025sok, 10.5555/3692070.3693506, 10992516}).
-Importantly, such attacks tend to reduce completeness (missed detections) but do not produce false positives under our ranking test.
-Several practical mitigations can materially improve robustness without sacrificing text-preservation: diversify the invisible alphabet and tokenization granularity, use document-specific watermark derivation, and combine invisible marking with a small number of semantics-preserving visible techniques in low-salience regions.
-Verification can also adopt tolerant matching (approximate/fuzzy detection of syllable sequences) to recover partially corrupted marks.
-We leave a systematic empirical study and adversarial hardening (trade-offs between invasiveness, detectability and robustness) to future work.
+\textbf{Robustness to active adversaries.} The method is brittle to active adversaries (e.g., zero-width filtering or paraphrasing), a limitation shared by prior text-watermarking schemes for provenance and copyright protection \cite{du2025sok,wei-etal-2024-proving}.
+Such attacks reduce completeness but do not induce false positives.
+Practical mitigations can improve robustness without compromising text preservation: combine invisible marking with a small number of semantics-preserving visible techniques in low-salience regions, adopt tolerant detection to recover partially corrupted marks...We leave systematic evaluation and adversarial hardening to future work.

 \textbf{Trusted third party (TTP) considerations.} We rely on a TTP to generate (\cue,\sign) pairs obeying the global uniqueness and overlap constraints, to allocate candidate sets uniformly, and to keep public commitments to protect against cherry-picking.
 This simplifies soundness and prevents accidental collisions across users, but it introduces trust and operational burdens.
-Certain directions could reduce that burden like resorting to append-only public logs or blockchains where assignments are published and auditable.
-Again, these considerations are considered future work.
+Certain directions could reduce that burden like resorting to append-only public logs.